 Plenty it turned out!
 And making it extra special was the fact that most of it was unique to the town.
 It wasn’t filled with brand after brand.
 Stores were created by locals, run by locals, and filled with local spirit.
 It’s a town where cute tearooms and hipster cafes have kept most of the chain stores out.
 Where local artists have places to exhibit their works, and people pick up local produce in an old-fashioned greengrocers.

-So, if you’re looking for a cosy winter day trip, check out the video of my day, then scroll down to plan your trip to Rochester in Kent!
+So, if you’re looking for a relaxing day trip, check out the video of my day, then scroll down to plan your trip to Rochester in Kent!
+Oh and before you go, don’t forget to read about my tips for planning a UK staycation.

 This is a super cute teashop and gift shop all-in-one!
 It’s an Instagram delight, and somewhere you can buy pretty much everything you see from the teacups to the chandeliers.
 Once you’ve had a browse for gifts, take a seat and enjoy the perfect pot of tea and a slice of homemade cake.